ksarkies/Remote-Power-Switch/gEDA-master-receiver/README.md

 provided in a form compatible with other projects.
 The vertical version of this must be used.

-More information will be posted on www.jiggerjuice.info
+More information has been posted on:

+www.jiggerjuice.info/electronics/projects/remotecontrol/remote-control-switch.html

 K. Sarkies